 Yield of tubers was found significant (P ≤0.01) against different potato varieties (Table-1).
 The highest (28.79 t ha-1) tuber yield was found from V4 treatment which was statistically similar to V4 treatment and the lowest (24.63 t ha-1) was in V1.
 In respects of yield of potato tubers a remarkable (P ≤0.01) variation was noted against different levels of vermicompost applications (Table-2).
 The highest (30.97 t ha-1) tuber yield was found from Vm4 treatment which was statistically similar to Vm5 treatment and the lowest (25.25 t ha-1) was in Vm1.
-Combindly, a significant (P ≤0.01) variation was found among the treatment against yield of potato tubers (Table-3).
+Combinedly, a significant (P ≤0.01) variation was found among the treatment against yield of potato tubers (Table-3).
 The highest tuber yield (33.56 t ha-1) was found from V2Vm4 treatment combination which was statistically similar to V3Vm4, V3Vm5, V4Vm4 and V4Vm5 while the lowest (24.38 t ha-1) was in V1Vm2.
 The highest weight of tuber hill-1 and highest average weight of tuber might be the main reason for highest tuber yield ha-1.
 The increase in average tuber weight of potato with the supply of fertilizer nutrients could be due to more luxuriant growth, more foliage and leaf area and highest supply of photosynthesis, which helped in producing bigger tubers, hence resulting in highest yields.

 3.5 Marketable yield (t ha-1)

 Marketable yield of tubers was found significant (P ≤0.01) against different potato varieties (Table-1).
 The highest (26.64 t ha-1) yield was found from V3 treatment followed by V2 treatment and the lowest (21.88 t ha-1) was in V1.
 In respects of marketable yield of potato tubers a remarkable (P ≤0.01) variation was noted against different levels of vermicompost applications (Table-2).
 The highest yield (29.06 t ha-1) was found from Vm4 treatment which was statistically similar to Vm5 treatment and the lowest (22.59 t ha-1) was in Vm1.
-Combindly, a significant (P ≤0.01) variation was found among the treatment against marketable yield of potato tubers (Table-3).
+Combinedly, a significant (P ≤0.01) variation was found among the treatment against marketable yield of potato tubers (Table-3).
 The highest yield (31.34 t ha-1) was found from V4Vm5 treatment combination which was statistically similar to V4Vm4, V3Vm4, V3Vm5, V2Vm5 and V2Vm4 while the lowest (21.60 t ha-1) was in V1Vm2.

 3.6 Non-marketable yield (t ha-1)

 Non-marketable yield of tubers was found significant (P ≤0.01) against different potato varieties (Table-1).
 The highest (2.75 t ha-1) yield was found from V1 treatment which was statistically similar to V2 and V4 and the lowest (1.75 t ha-1) was in V3.
 In respects of non-marketable yield of potato tubers a remarkable (P ≤0.01) variation was noted against different levels of vermicompost applications (Table-2).
 The highest yield (2.66 t ha-1) was found from Vm1 treatment which was statistically similar to Vm2 and Vm3 treatment and the lowest (1.91 and 1.83 t ha-1) was found in Vm4 and Vm5, respectively.
-Combindly, a non-significant (P =NS) variation was found among the treatment against non-marketable yield of potato tubers (Table-3).
+Combinedly, a non-significant (P =NS) variation was found among the treatment against non-marketable yield of potato tubers (Table-3).
 But, numerically the highest yield (3.21 t ha-1) was found from V4Vm1 treatment combination while the lowest (1.44 t ha-1) was in V4Vm5 which was similar to numerically V4Vm4, V3Vm5, V3Vm4, V2Vm5 and V2Vm4.

 Table 1.
-Performance of varieties on the yield and yield contributing traits of potato
+Effect of potato varieties on the yield of potato in Bangalesh